-Visiting Bosnia and Herzegovina?
-You have found my personal notes and travel tips, such as the best time to visit Bosnia and Herzegovina and miscellaneous facts which I obtain from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+The best time to visit Bosnia and Herzegovina and other travel tips.
+I obtain these travel ideas from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+Enjoy!

 Roughly speaking, Bosnia is the northern piece and Herzegovina is the southern piece.
 However, commonly speaking amongst outsiders, most people just refer to the whole area as Bosnia.